School of Health Information Science

 As health information is increasingly being processed by computers and transmitted by communications technology, the school's programs have a significant technological component.

-At the graduate level, we offer an MSc program on-campus or online and PhD by special arrangement.
+At the graduate level, we offer an MSc program on-campus or online and a formal PhD program.
 We also offer a new double degree: Master of Nursing & Master of Science in Health Information Science

 Our researchers are leading the way on new and emerging health information technology research.
 Learn more about our research.